 Mirror Lake Loop

 By Geena of Beyond The Bucket List

 Yosemite National Park is packed with jaw-dropping hikes & scenery and a natural stop on a northern California road trip.
 This one is no exception.
 You’ll immerse yourself in the thick forests of the valley floor while hiking alongside a gushing cool blue river.

 Surrounded by Yosemite’s iconic jagged peaks the trail takes you through dense underbrush into common bear sighting territory across rocky shale from landslides of long ago.

-It’s a diverse landscape and although it lacks some of the “wow” factor of the more popular trails in the park, it has a general peaceful prettiness that I was craving after several grueling days of uphill treks.
+It’s a diverse landscape and although it lacks some of the “wow” factors of the more popular trails in the park, it has a general peaceful prettiness.

 Be sure to hit this hike early in the day if you’re looking to lose the crowds.
 Personally, my favorite part of this 5-mile loop is the crisp reflections of the surrounding mountains on Mirror Lake.
 If you catch it in the early morning or evening light, it’s simply breathtaking.

 For the most part, the trail is easy – wide flat paths hugging the river’s edge.
 But in a few spots, the path nearly disappears, leaving you to climb the route of least resistance along the hillside until the path appears again.